nezvers/Godot-GameTemplate/README.md

 ## How to use
-* Drop GameTemplate from Addons folder in your projects Addons folder;
+* Drop GameTemplate from addons folder in your projects addons folder;
 * Enable GameTemplate plugin in Project Settings.
 It will set up all necessary autoloads automatically;
-* Set projects audio bus layer - res://Addons/GameTemplate/Assets/Audio_bus_layout.tres.
+* Set projects audio bus layer - res://addons/GameTemplate/Assets/Audio_bus_layout.tres.
 Plugin can't do that automatically yet.
-* Add your main menu scene to Addons/GameTemplate/Autoloads/PauseMenu.scn script variable 'MainMenu'.
+* Add your main menu scene to addons/GameTemplate/Autoloads/PauseMenu.tscn script variable 'MainMenu'.
 It is used by PauseLayer to switch scene to main menu or similar;
 * Edit SettingsControls.gd (inside Autoload directory) Actions array of input map names.
 They are the ones uned in button remapping.
 * To change scenes trigger signal:  ``` Game.emit_signal('change_scene', scene_file_location_string)```
 * To use SfxManager give Array of samples to load: ```SfxManager.load_samples( ["res://...."] ) ``` and trigger samples with: ```SfxManager.play("file_name_without_extension")```